AvichalTrivedi7/R-programming/README.md

 ### 🔹 Advanced Topics
 - **Package Management** – Installing and using R packages
 - **Vectorized Operations** – Arithmetic, logical, and comparison operators
+- **Data Visualization** – Plotting and Updating Various graphs from Datasets

 ## 🚀 Usage
 To run any script, open RStudio or use the R terminal and execute: